ocp-power-automation/ocs-upi-kvm/README.md

 up to an hour of execution time.
 If this argument is not specified, the existing cluster will be torn down automatically assuming there is one.

-If the failure occurs while running the **run-ocs-cicd.sh** script, the operation has to be restarted from the beginning.
+If the failure occurs while running the **deploy-ocs-ci.sh** script, the operation has to be restarted from the beginning.
 That is to say with **creat-ocp.sh**.
 Do not specify the --retry argument as the OCP cluster has to be completely removed before trying to deploy OCS.
-The run-ocs-cicd.sh changes the internal state of the OCP cluster which may not be reset if the --retry option is specified.
-Further, the run-ocs-cicd.sh has never been run successfully except with a clean OCP cluster.
+The deploy-ocs-ci.sh changes the internal state of the OCP cluster which may not be reset if the --retry option is specified.
+Further, the deploy-ocs-ci.sh has never been run successfully except with a clean OCP cluster.

 ### Sample scripts